e2eSolutionArchitect/academy/masterclass/azure/azure-architect.md

 The aim of the 3 months dedicated Azure cloud program is to build you from ***Beginner to Pro*** by guiding you through the actual cloud problem-solving scenarios like real industry business cases.
 This 3 month is the combined study for Role-based learning and certification.
 Candidates will be highly encouraged to complete the certification exam without delay after the program.

+### About the organizer:
+Organizer 'Som' (LinkedIn profile [click here](https://www.linkedin.com/in/somspeaks/)) is a Cloud Infrastructure Architect working in an MNC.
+He has around 15 years of accomplishments in IT solutions delivery for various financial institutions across the globe.
+He is a Cloud expert, specializing in Amazon Web Services (AWS) & Microsoft Azure.
+AWS Certified Solution Architect Professional, Azure Certified, Google Certified Digital Leader, Hashicorp Certified Terraform associate, and the saga continues to have more than a dozen international certifications.

 ***IMPORTANT***
 - Masterclass is a ***Hybrid Workshop*** program.
 For those who are out-of-city candidates, the 'Online Classroom' link will be shared.
 - Attendance is required in every session